broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-bulk-ingest-instructions.md

 #### Sample data

 The [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) has been configured with example reblocked GVCF files that you can use to test the workflow.

-(TODO: as an example, should I choose quickstart instead, since the Beta workspace doesn't even has this as an option?)

 The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.